Integrate touch and proximity sensors into your Raspberry Pi project

 - 1 x Computer running Mac OS, Windows or Linux

-Before you begin, make sure you have a microSD card that is loaded with the latest NOOBs or the latest Raspbian.
-NOOBs is aimed at beginners but doesn't have as many features as the Raspbian OS.
-We usually install Rasbian.
+Before you begin, make sure you have a microSD card that is loaded with the latest NOOBs or the latest Raspberry Pi OS*.
+NOOBs is aimed at beginners but doesn't have as many features as the Raspberry Pi OS.
+We usually install Raspberry Pi OS.
 You can find the instructions for setting up NOOBs or loading Raspbian onto your card on the Raspberry Pi website.

 Step 2 Add wireless features